simonecorsi/awesome/README.md

 *   [sindresorhus/mem](https://github.com/sindresorhus/mem) - Memoize functions - an optimization technique used to speed up consecutive function calls by caching the result of calls with identical input

-*   [elsaland/elsa](https://github.com/elsaland/elsa) - ❄️ Elsa is a minimal, fast and secure runtime for JavaScript and TypeScript written in Go
+*   [elsaland/elsa](https://github.com/elsaland/elsa) - ❄️ Elsa is a minimal runtime for JavaScript and TypeScript written in Go

 *   [developit/mitt](https://github.com/developit/mitt) - 🥊 Tiny 200 byte functional event emitter / pubsub.